jacklxc/FigureSpanDetection/README.md

 ## Note
 * The tagger is in `figureSpanTagger.ipynb`, which should be self-explanatory.
+* `figureSpanTaggerApplication.ipynb` shows an example of predicting real-world figure spans.
 * `util.py` includes many utility functions.
 * `figureSpanExtractor.py` includes functions for extracting direct mentions of figure numbers.
 It is useful for the actual inference time.
 The only function you need to call is `extractFigureSpan(sentence)`.